 In the above example, a CLI command of ./app hello will execute the closure as the controller and echo Hello World out to the console.

-A controller object can be, and usually is, an instance of a class instead of a closure for more control over what happens for each route:
+A reference to a controller class and a method within that controller class can be used instead of a closure for more control over what happens for each route.
+This works for both HTTP and CLI routes.